Jam516/BundleBear/README.md

 BundleBear is a dataset that tracks the adoption of smart accounts.

-The SQL queries in this [dbt](https://docs.getdbt.com/docs/introduction) project run once a day transform raw and decoded blockchain data into easy-to-interpret records of every smart account transaction.
+The SQL queries in this [dbt](https://docs.getdbt.com/docs/introduction) project run once a day to transform raw and decoded blockchain data into easy-to-interpret records of every smart account transaction.

-### How to contribute labels for an app, bundler, paymaster or factory:
+### How to contribute to the Operator Registry:

-To label the contracts or EOAs of an app or infrastructure provider you have to make a pull request to this repo.
+The Operator Registry stores labels for the contracts and EOAs of ERC-4337 bundlers, paymasters, factories and apps.
+To add a label you have to make a pull request to this repo.
 Once your label is in the dataset, the BundleBear team will update the BundleBear [dashboard](https://www.bundlebear.com/overview/all) so that your app or infrastructure provider is properly represented there.

 1. Fork the BundleBear repo (button towards the top right of the repo page).